buymeasoda/refdocs/Vim.md

 	0
 	$

-Move by word boundary to start of word foward / backward (delimiter / whole word)
+Move by word boundary to start of word forward / backward (delimiter / whole word)

 	w
 	W